 - all other crimes not outlined within the Act

-The purpose of our weekly peer recovery group is for individuals affected by addiction to share their experiences about what has helped them on their journey, and provide a safe and aware environment for those seeking help to ask questions, free from stigma or discrimination.
+The purpose of our weekly peer support group is to allow individuals impacted by substance use, and substance use disorders, to share their experiences about what has helped them on their journey, and provide a safe and aware environment for those seeking help to ask questions, free from stigma or discrimination.

-Our group is inclusive of all individuals in or seeking recovery from all forms of addiction, their families, allies, and professionals.
+Our group is inclusive of all individuals, regardless of where they are in their wellness journey, who are seeking increased health and wellness with respect to their substance use, families, allies, and professionals.
 All are welcome to attend our meeting.

 Student Meeting Information